niplav/site/considerations_on_cryonics.md

 highly structured lives without any worries about survival is normal, while for most humans who ever lived, this would be anything but.
-One can speculate that very similar facts will also hold for the future (becoming increasingly unlikely the further reuscitation lies in the future).
+One can speculate that very similar facts will also hold for the future (becoming increasingly unlikely the further resuscitation lies in the future).
 There would certainly be a big culture shock in the future, but it seems not qualitatively different from the shock people have when they visit different countries today.
 It is possible that future